- What is Planning Compliance?

 - Low priority cases are for a development which may cause some harm but could be made acceptable by way of implementing conditions or simple correction action.
 Our aim with such cases is to complete the investigation within 15 days of the site visit.

-In every case, we will try to achieve an outcome at the earliest possible stage – do remember however that our officers can only operate within powers of the legislation.
+In every case, we try to achieve an outcome at the earliest possible stage, whilst keeping within powers of the legislation.

 There is a high level of confidentiality attached to planning enforcement enquiries and, unlike planning applications, such files are not public records.

-We will tell you the outcome of our investigations with regard to whether or not there has been a breach of planning control.
+We will tell you whether or not there has been a breach of planning control.
 If there has been a breach, we will advise you of any action we will be taking to remedy the situation and update you accordingly until the matter is resolved.

 We will contact you to discuss the matter.
 In brief you are advised to: